Communities and the social environment

 Place and social interaction

-Social isolation is a growing problem, particularly for older people, and is negatively associated with a number of both physical and mental health problems.
+Social isolation is a growing problem, and is negatively associated with a number of both physical and mental health problems.
+During the COVID pandemic more people experienced social isolation and loneliness, and this particularly impacted disabled people, younger people, people living alone, and those on low incomes.

-• 21% feel that they don't have a strong sense of belonging to their local community
+• 83% feel that they have a strong sense of belonging to their local community

 Greater levels of neighbourliness and a sense of belonging to the community are likely to nurture community wellbeing and to stimulate community activities aimed at improving the local environment.
 Such activities can in turn help to foster feelings of neighbourliness.